Reactions to the 2024 Gaza war protests at universities

-Pro-Palestinian protests on university campuses escalated in April 2024, spreading in the United States and other countries, as part of wider Gaza war protests.
+Gaza solidarity protests on university campuses escalated in April 2024, spreading in the United States and other countries, as part of wider protests against the war and genocide in Gaza.
 With over 3,100 protesters arrested in the U.S., universities suspended and expelled student protesters, in some cases evicting them from campus housing, and relied on police to forcibly disband occupations.

 Most universities in the spring attempted to negotiate a disbandment of the encampments, often threatening police sweeps to force an agreement.
 Many universities initiated disciplinary proceedings against protesters, accusing them of breaking student codes of conduct, before employing police sweeps.
 Police departments in the U.S. employed a range of tactics, including dispersing crowds using horses and police in riot gear, deploying pepper balls, using tasers, mass arrests, tear gas, clearing unauthorized encampments, and beating both students and professors.
 Police also assaulted, arrested and restricted access for some journalists.
 The police response to the protests was criticized by some Democrats and human rights organizations.
 By fall 2024, many universities had strengthened their restrictions on protests, including more than 100 colleges and universities, and several schools had banned camping on their grounds among other restrictions.

 Over 200 groups expressed support for the protests, as well as U.S. Senator Bernie Sanders, various members of Congress, several labor unions, hundreds of university staff in the United Kingdom, and Iran's supreme leader Ali Khamenei.
 Protests were otherwise condemned by leaders including President Joe Biden, Prime Minister of the Netherlands Mark Rutte, and Israeli Prime Minister Benjamin Netanyahu; as well as concern raised from Australian Prime Minister Anthony Albanese, UK Prime Minister Rishi Sunak, and Canadian Prime Minister Justin Trudeau.